KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 ``` Shell
 bsub -J MyArrayJob[x-xx] < Array_Script.sh
 ```
-The numbers within the `MyArrayJob` brackets will depend on the number of samples included in your array job; if you need to run it over 50 samples, it will be `-J MyArrayJob[1-50]`.
+The numbers within the `MyArrayJob` brackets will depend on the number of samples included in your array job; for example, if you need to run it over 50 samples, it will be `-J MyArrayJob[1-50]`.

 >🧠**Extra Credit:** What we learned in the lesson, however, is that you should always test your array job scripts on a single sample first.
 >